Thomas Bradwardine: Life

 Bradwardine was an ordinary secular cleric, which gave him intellectual freedom but deprived him of the security and wherewithal that the Preaching Orders would have afforded; instead he turned to royal patronage.
 From being chancellor of the diocese of London as Dean of St Paul's, he became chaplain and confessor to Edward III, whom he attended during his wars in France at the Battle of Crécy, where he preached at the victory Mass, and at the subsequent siege of Calais.
 Edward repeatedly entrusted him with diplomatic missions.
 On his return to England, he was successively appointed prebendary of Lincoln and dean (1348).
 In 1349 the canons of the chapter at Canterbury elected him Archbishop following the death of Archbishop John Stratford, but Edward III withheld his consent, preferring his chancellor John de Ufford, perhaps loth to lose his trusted confessor.
-After Ufford died of the Black Death, 2 May, Bradwardine went to receive confirmation from Pope Clement VI at Avignon, but on his return he died of the plague at Rochester on 26 August 1349, forty days after his consecration.
+After Ufford died of the Black Death, 2 May, Bradwardine went to receive confirmation from Pope Clement VI at Avignon, but on his return he died of the plague at Rochester on 26 August 1349, 38 days after his consecration.
 He was buried at Canterbury.

-Chaucer in The Nun's Priest's Tale (line 476) ranks Bradwardine with Augustine and Boethius.
+Chaucer in "The Nun's Priest's Tale" (line 476) ranks Bradwardine with Augustine and Boethius.
 His great theological work, to modern eyes, is a treatise against the Pelagians, entitled De causa Dei contra Pelagium et de virtute causarum.
 Bradwardine's major treatise argued that space was an infinite void in which God could have created other worlds, which he would rule as he ruled this one.
 The "causes of virtue" include the influences of the planets, not as predestining a human career, but influencing a subject's essential nature.
 This astrophysical treatise was not published until it was edited by Sir Henry Savile and printed in London, 1618; its circulation in manuscript was very limited.
 The implications of the infinite void were revolutionary; to have pursued them would have threatened the singular relationship of man and this natural world to God (Cantor 2001); in it he treated theology mathematically.
-He wrote also De Geometria speculativa (printed at Paris, 1530); De Arithmetica practica (printed at Paris, 1502); De proportionibus velocitatum in motibus (1328) (printed at Paris, 1495; Venice, 1505); De Quadratura Circuli (Paris, 1495); and an Ars Memorative, Sloane manuscripts.
-No. 3974 in the British Museum—earning from the Pope the title of the Profound Doctor.
+He wrote also De Geometria speculativa (printed at Paris, 1530); De Arithmetica practica (printed at Paris, 1502); De proportionibus velocitatum in motibus (1328) (printed at Paris, 1495; Venice, 1505); De Quadratura Circuli (Paris, 1495); and an Ars Memorative (Sloane MS no. 3974 in the British Library) – earning from the Pope the title of the "Profound Doctor".
 Another text, De Continuo is more tenuously credited to him and thought to be written sometime between 1328 and 1325.